MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/powerapps-mobile-troubleshoot.md

 When Power Apps mobile app is running in the background and a canvas or model driven app makes a network request, a mobile operating system could deprioritize or cancel this network request.
 This can cause an error toast to appear in the mobile the app when it returns from the background.

-If you experience a failed network request when the Power Apps mobile app is running in the background, contact your app developer.
+If you experience a failed network request when Power Apps mobile app is running in the background, contact your app developer.

 ### See also